top of page

 Ph.D.
 Eugenio Bortolini

 Senior Assistant Professor in Archaeological Methods and Theory at the University of Bologna (Italy).
 Archaeologist with a strong interest in the mechanisms of adoption and transmission of culture in both archaeological and contemporary contexts, focused on the application and development of quantitative methods for analysing biocultural change and its relationship with human interaction and environmental instability.
-He is currently leading research projects in the Arabian Peninsula and he is the coordinator for the University of Bologna of the international project HABITS (PRIN2022-2022BC2Z5F) aimed at disentangling human mobility, change in adaptive strategies, and environmental pressure in prehistoric Southeastern South America.

 E-mail